Sarikoli language

 The Sarikoli language (also Sariqoli, Selekur, Sarikul, Sariqul, Sariköli) is a member of the Pamir subgroup of the Southeastern Iranian languages spoken by the Pamiris in Xinjiang, China and Chitral, Pakistan.
-It is officially referred to in China as the "Tajik language", although it is different from the Tajik language spoken in Tajikistan, which is closely related to Persian.
+It is officially referred to as "the Tajik language" in China, although it is an Eastern Iranian language and thus different from Tajik spoken in Tajikistan, which is a variety of Persian, a Western Iranian language.
+The language is linguistically closely related to Shughni and Yazghulami.

 Nomenclature

-Sarikoli is officially referred to as "Tajik" (塔吉克语, Tǎjíkèyǔ) in China.
-However, it is distantly related to Tajik because Sarikoli is an Eastern Iranian language, thereby being closely related to the other Pamir languages of Badakhshan, whereas Tajik is a Western Iranian language spoken in Tajikistan, Uzbekistan and Afghanistan.
+Sarikoli is officially referred to as Tajik (塔吉克语, Tǎjíkèyǔ) in China.
+Sarikoli is only distantly related to Tajik, a variety of Persian, as Sarikoli belongs to the Eastern Iranian branch and is more closely related to the other Pamir languages of Badakhshan, whereas Persian belongs to the Western Iranian branch, with the Tajik variety of Persian being spoken in Tajikistan and Uzbekistan.
 It is also referred to as Tashkorghani, after the ancient capital of the Sarikoli kingdom—now the Tashkurgan (or Taxkorgan) Tajik Autonomous County in Xinjiang, China.
 However, the usage of the term Tashkorghani is not widespread among scholars.

-The earliest written accounts in English are from the 1870s which generally use the name "Sarikoli" to refer to the language, but some written accounts since that time may use a different pronunciation derived from transcribing Chinese phonetics of the term into English as "Selekur(i)".
+The earliest written accounts in English are from the 1870s which generally use the name Sarikoli to refer to the language, but some written accounts since that time may use a different pronunciation derived from transcribing Chinese phonetics of the term into English as "Selekur(i)".
 Modern Chinese researchers often mention Sarikoli and Tajik names in their papers.

 Distribution of speakers

-The number of speakers is around 35,000; most reside in the Tashkurgan Tajik Autonomous County in Southern Xinjiang, China, and the Upper Chitral District of Pakistan, specifically the Broghil Valley.
+The number of speakers is around 16,000 (as of 2000), most of whom reside in the Tashkurgan Tajik Autonomous County in Southern Xinjiang, China, and the Upper Chitral District of Pakistan, specifically the Broghil Valley.
 The Chinese name for the Sarikoli language, as well as the usage of Sarikol as a toponym, is Sàléikuòlèyǔ (萨雷阔勒语).
 Speakers in China typically use Chinese and Uyghur to communicate with people of other ethnic groups in the area.